 There is a light that never goes out...

-I got an unexpected call from the very honourable Geoff Haslam last night at about nine o'clock and I was very happy to hear from him.
+I got an unexpected call from the very honourable Geoff Haslam last night at about nine o'clock and was very happy to hear from him.
 A good and dear friend from the time of High School in Bountiful, Utah, he is living in Bountiful with his great wife and kids, making a living as a lawyer.

-This world is full of beautiful people, radiant in thier curiosity and wanting only what we all seek, a bit of acceptance, love and health.
-But some are coerced into hiding our real selves by the world of appearance and acceptability, the pain of dark actions and unasked-for pain covered up by thin, opaque shells of acceptible circumstance masks we all wear.
-Some hide untold pain and confusion.
+This world is full of beautiful people, radiant in their curiosity and wanting only what we all seek; a bit of acceptance, to be loved and to live in health.
+Some, though, are coerced into hiding their real selves by the world of appearance and social acceptability.
+The pain of dark actions and unasked-for wounds, covered up by thin, opaque shells of acceptable circumstance are what some have to bear.
+We all must wear masks, some wear and carry much more in order to keep appearances.

 So many are lost, so very many taken from our midst.